Breaching experiment: Harold Garfinkel and "making commonplace scenes visible"

 Garfinkel suggests that each member of society uses "background expectancies" to interpret and decide how to act in a social situation.
 However, individuals are unable to explicitly describe what each of these expectancies, or rules, are.
 One way to help make background expectancies more visible is to be a "stranger to the life as usual character of everyday scenes".
 For instance, saying "hello" at the termination of a conversation.
 Although the term "breaching experiment" developed as a result of Garfinkel's approach, he warns it should not properly be called an experiment, but more accurately, a demonstration meant to produce disorganized interaction in order to highlight how the structures of everyday activities are ordinarily created and maintained.

 Some examples of everyday scenes include the home, school, or workplace.
 One task Garfinkel assigned to his graduate students was to challenge everyday understandings by frequently asking for clarification during a normal conversation with a friend or family member.
-Below is an example of an excerpt quoted in Garfinkel's text, Studies in Ethnomethodology:
+Below is an example of an excerpt quoted in Garfinkel's text, Case 2 of Studies in Ethnomethodology:

 This is a breaching experiment in the form of interpersonal conversation.
 The violation of the expectancy of shared verbal understanding between friends results in the subject expressing confusion and irritation.
 Garfinkel conducted other experiments—often using his students: